Nouman404/nouman404.github.io/_posts/CTFs/DGHACK_2023/Web/2023-11-30-Plugin_Again.md

 So the flag is `DGHACK{WellD0ne!Bl0ggingIsS0metimeRisky}`.

-> We could have tried to get RCE.
-Indeed, the server is using `Flask` and the `Werkzeug` (more info [here](https://book.hacktricks.xyz/network-services-pentesting/pentesting-web/werkzeug)).
+> We could have tried to get `RCE`.
+Indeed, the server is using `Flask` and the `Werkzeug` console (more info [here](https://book.hacktricks.xyz/network-services-pentesting/pentesting-web/werkzeug)).
 We could have recovered the information in the different files on the server to find the `PIN` and get `RCE` in the `Werkzeug` console.
 {: .prompt-info}